 The aim of this page is to explain the step-by-step needed to run a simple search on PubMed.

 PubMed is a free search database that contains Medline, plus additional information in dentistry, nursing, history of medicine and complimentary & alternative medicine.
+If you are a nurse we recommend watching PubMed Tutorial for Nurses.

 Search PubMed for randomized controlled trials on the use of hepatitis vaccine in children: